-In this paper, I study the effect of trade on skill requirements for manufacturing firms.
-I exploit an unexpected appreciation of the Swiss franc.
-On January 15, 2015 the Swiss National Bank abandoned a floor to the exchange rate with respect to the euro generating a sudden and stable appreciation of the local currency by more than 15%.
-The exchange rate remained quite stable in the following period: the change from January to June was 14.7%.
-This unforeseen appreciation immediately reduced the profits of exporting firms while simultaneously creating new opportunities and incentives for importing firms.
+In this paper, I study how changes in international market prices affect trade and skill requirements for manufacturing firms.
+To capture exogenous variation in prices, I exploit an unexpected appreciation of the Swiss franc.
+On January 15, 2015 the Swiss National Bank abandoned a floor to the exchange rate with respect to the euro generating a sudden appreciation of the local currency of about 15%, which remained rather stable in the following period.
+This unforeseen appreciation immediately reduced the profits of exporting firms while simultaneously created new opportunities for importing firms.

-Using transaction-level import and export data and data on online job advertisements for 1,752 Swiss manufacturing firms, I document three facts.
-First, I document that imports positively correlate with postings in non-routine jobs and with IT skills, while negatively affect the demand for the manufacturing skills, traditionally linked to the main activity of the firms in the sample.
-Second, I show that firms that were positively exposed to substitutability reacted to the shock by importing more and by upskilling their labor demand.
+Using transaction-level import and export data together with information on online job postings for more than 1,700 Swiss manufacturing firms, I document three facts.
+First, I demonstrate that firm imports positively correlate with job postings of non-routine jobs and with IT skills.
+In contrast, imports negatively affect the demand for manufacturing skills, traditionally linked to the main activity of most firms in the sample.
+Second, I show that firms that were positively exposed to substitutability reacted to the shock by importing more and by increasing their demand for skilled labor.
 Specifically, a one standard deviation increase in the exposure to substitutability generates a post-shock increase in monthly imports by 8.3% and in the routine intensity indicator by 1.7%.
-Third, I quantify the effects of exposure-induced-imports to labor demand: I find that for each additional log monthly import, a firm reduces the routine intensity associated to its labor demand by 0.274 (2/3 of standard deviation) and the share of jobs requiring manufacturing skills by 0.107 (1/2 of standard deviation).
+Third, I quantify the effects of exposure-induced-imports to labor demand.
+I find that for each additional log monthly import, a firm reduces the routine intensity associated to its labor demand by 0.274 (2/3 of standard deviation) and the share of jobs requiring manufacturing skills by 0.107 (1/2 of standard deviation).

 The first implication of this study is that trade triggers skill-biased labor demand, since offshorable and automatable skills are substitutes for imported inputs and capital.
-The second implication is that exchange rate policy is labor market policy: preventing the local currency from appreciation versus those of the trading partners slows down the upskilling.
+The second implication is that exchange rate policy is labor market policy: preventing the local currency from appreciation, vis-a-vis trading partners, slows down the upskilling.
 To my knowledge, this is the first paper analyzing a sudden and extraordinary change in real prices to provide evidence of short and medium term effects of imports on detailed skill requirements at the firm level.